Interaction Evolved-Learned Cooperation

 Where:

-- = state (local ecological context),
+- = social state (partner history, local interaction context),

 - = learning rate.